nvidia-holoscan/holohub/tutorials/hsdk_rt_analysis/artifact/README.md

 ### master.py

 The script `master.py` reproduces our experimental results using the files in the `code` folder.
+The experiments fall into three categories, described here.
+More information on all output can be found in the `Output` section.

+The main experiments compare the theoretical WCRT for eight HoloHub applications (listed in the paper) to the WCRT from both simulating their execution and running a dummy version of them (which busy waits instead of using the real operators).
+Creates `evalpessimism.pdf` and `evalsim.pdf`.

+The overhead experiment compares a theoretical WCRT that we know to be ideal to the actual response times in the system to estimate overheads.
+Creates `evaloverhead.pdf`.

+The scalability experiments compare the theoretical WCRT for large graphs that we randomly generated  to the WCRT from simulating their execution.
+We also evaluate how long the theoretical analysis takes to run.
+Creates `evalscalability.pdf`, `evalscalabilitypess.pdf`, and `evalanalysis.pdf`.

-It has the following arguments:
+`master.py` has the following arguments:

 - `--iterations`
     - An integer number of iterations, determining how many inputs each graph will process.
 Default value is 10.